dwadden/dygiepp/DATA.md

     [[13, 13, "Person"], [17, 17, "Year"]]
   ]
   ```
+  These entity types are just an example; they don't reflect an entity schema for an actual dataset.
 - `relations`: The relations in the document, also one sublist per sentence.
 Each list entry is of the form `[start_tok_1, end_tok_1, start_tok_2, end_tok_2, label]`.
    ```json
    [